Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Additional Results

-\revision{ \cref{table:alphaMethods} summarizes the $\valpha$ combinations that achieve the maximum accuracy according to each preview method.
-From the results in \cref{table:alphaMergingMethods}, we see that previews via merging obtain weights that achieve a comparably high accuracy, even if they do not always match the ones found by several runs of multitask finetuning.
+\cref{table:alphaMethods} summarizes the $\valpha$ combinations that achieve the maximum accuracy according to each method used to estimate Pareto fronts.
+From the results in \cref{table:alphaMergingMethods}, we see that estimates via merging obtain weights that achieve a comparably high accuracy, even if they do not always match the ones found by several runs of scalarization and multitask finetuning.
 The accuracy also improves with better posterior approximations.
 Note that the cost to prepare the individual models per task to do previews is equivalent to one run of multitask finetuning.
 Afterwards, several weights can be tried without any extra training and at negligible overhead using merging.
 Exploring such weights through multitask finetuning becomes prohibitively expensive with larger models and larger amounts of tasks.